 HOW TO APPLY

 The Foundation provides free collaborative divorce services to qualified families through a program called The Collaborative Project.
 Depending upon your family's income, you may qualify.
-If your income exceeds the thresholds of the program, you may still qualify for services in which you must contribute to a portion of the cost.APPLICATION INFO
+New financial standards were enacted effective April 2, 2019.
+Please see the Services Page for details.APPLICATION INFO

 The Foundation relies upon volunteers – attorneys, divorce coaches, child specialists, and financial neutrals – to deliver services to the its clients.
 Practitioners must be trained in the Collaborative Process.
 The training must meet the minimum basic training as defined by the International Academy of Collaborative Professionals ( IACP).VOLUNTEER